Swansea Pride: History

 Swansea Pride was founded in 2008 by group of local LGBTQ people who wanted to bring an outdoor Pride event to.
 The initial committee was comprised entirely by volunteers, with no previous professional event organising experience.

 Pink in the Park, the first event, took place at Singleton Park on 28 June 2009.
-The event had a larger than expected attemdance, where Kelly Llorenna, Scooch, and local entertainers performed.
+The event had a larger than expected attendance and Kelly Llorenna, Scooch, and local entertainers performed.
 The festival was also used as a way to raise money and awareness for the HIV and AIDS charity, Terrence Higgins Trust.

 Following the second Swansea Pride event in 2010, the event's volunteers decided to constitute as a registered charity.
 The decision to become a charity was made to publicly demonstrate that Swansea Pride is a not-for-profit event run by volunteers for the benefit of the local LGBT community, their friends and families.

 In 2013 the charity changed its name to Spectrum South West Wales while keeping the name Swansea Pride exclusively for the event.
 The reason for the name change was to allow the charity to undertake other events and activities for and on behalf of the local LGBT community.